1jour1vin

 Wine rated (2011 guide) 16,5/20 (Reference wine)

-Long, powerful, intense in flavor, with a spicy note on the finish that gives it an astonishing dimension.
-The cedar finish is reminiscent of Pauillac, a Pauillac of fine origin.
+Long, powerful, and full of flavor, with a spicy note on the finish that gives it a surprising depth.
+The cedar finish is reminiscent of Pauillac—a Pauillac of fine pedigree.

 About the estate:

-A thorough understanding of the terroir (43 hectares of clay-limestone soil) enables the production of accomplished wines.
-The blend varies according to the vintage, between Atlantic grape varieties (Merlot, Cabernet Franc, Cabernet Sauvignon) and Mediterranean varieties (Syrah, Malbec, Grenache).
-The Chardonnays produce one of the best whites in the appellation.
-A new barrel cellar inaugurated in 2018 ensures the estate's progress and ambition.
-Managed like a classified growth, it is a safe bet.
+A deep understanding of the terroir (43 hectares of clay-limestone soil) enables the production of well-rounded wines.
+The blend varies by vintage, combining Atlantic grape varieties (Merlot, Cabernet Franc, Cabernet Sauvignon) with Mediterranean ones (Syrah, Malbec, Grenache).
+The Chardonnays produce some of the appellation’s finest white wines.
+A new barrel cellar inaugurated in 2018 ensures the estate’s continued growth and ambition.
+Managed like a classified growth, it is a sure bet.

 Decanter